finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 But, we want more than this, for example, we want to use development server to live reload so we can get instant feedback on the browser while update our code, use the latest JS syntax, use CSS or CSS Pre-Processor like SASS, automatically add vendor prefix for our CSS, and optimize our code for production.
 But how?

 That's where **webpack configuration** come in handy!
-Let's use it in our project!

-First, we're gonna setup development server and then setup our project to use latest JS features (ES6 and beyond).
+Let's use it in our project to setup development server and then setup our project to use the latest JS features (ES6 and beyond).

 ## ES6 and Beyond